datenanfragen/data/README.md

 The core data is located in the `data` folder.
 Every company (or other organization) in our database is represented by a single JSON file (named after the slug in the JSON).
 The JSON has to follow the schema specified in the `schema.json` file.

 If a company requires a special template for requests under the GDPR, these can be stored in the `templates` folder and referenced by their filename in the company JSON record.

+The `suggested-companies` folder contains suggestions on which companies users should send access requests to.
+It is grouped by country (where each country is represented by a file with the ISO 3166-1 alpha-2 country code as the filename).
+The list should only contain companies that the user should definitely request because they are relevant to pretty much every citizen of that country (e.g. collection agencies and credit agencies).
+It should not contain companies that are relevant for many but not all users (like Amazon, Facebook etc.)
+A list for a country is represented by a JSON array of the slugs representing the corresponding companies.

 ## Data format guidelines and resources